titofonseca/predictiveAnalytics__Predictive_Vision_FlaskApp/README.md

 #### 2.1.2 Enable APIs

-These APIs allow us to fetch data from Google Analytics and manipulate Google Sheets.
+These APIs allow us to fetch data from Google Analytics 4, Universal Analytics and manipulate Google Sheets.

-To enable the Google Analytics Data API:
+To enable the Google Analytics Data API (for GA4):

 1. Navigate to `APIs & Services` > `Library`.
 2. Search for "Google Analytics Data API" and select it.
 3. Click "Enable".

+To enable the Google Analytics Reporting API (for UA):

+1. Go back to `APIs & Services` > `Library`.
+2. Search for "Google Analytics Reporting API" and select it.
+3. Click "Enable".

 To enable the Google Sheets API:

-1. Go back to `APIs & Services` > `Library`.
+1. Go back to `APIs & Services` > `Library` once more.
 2. Search for "Google Sheets API" and select it.
 3. Click "Enable".